 Enjoyed the Bridgerton Series on Netflix during lockdown?
 You can now visit some of the filming locations in person.
 Tour the elegant Ranger’s House, which serves as the exterior shot for the Bridgerton family home and is located in Greenwich, London.
 Learn more about visiting via this link.
 For locations outside of London, visit this link to plan your day trip.

 Covent Gardens – Your favourite open air destination in Central London had a makeover.
 Covent Gardens is offering so many outdoor options to dine alfresco – from pop-up restaurants to food trucks.
+Kick start the summer with a three week long Rosé Festival at Covent Gardens now – 6 June 2021.
 Learn more via this link!

 London Eye reopens on 17 May.
 Rediscover this iconic 360-degree view of the London’s skyline.
 Know Before You Go: Tickets must be pre-booked online, site is cashless, guests must wear a face-covering and capacity per pod has been reduced.
 More details here